Condo Buyers: Things to Consider

 Most condo associations and homeowner associations are governed by a professional management company running the day to day operations.
 Smaller complexes most likely are run by a board made up of the owners who are chosen by the owners via an election.
 Each association has specific rules as to what kind of decisions and expenditures can be made by the board and what must be voted on by the owners as a whole.

-All Condominium communities have some sort of association fees to cover the costs of the exterior maintenance of buildings, landscaping, exterior insurance, and amenities such as pools, clubhouses, and golf courses.
+Condo buyers quickly learn that all Condominium communities have some sort of association fees to cover the costs of the exterior maintenance of buildings, landscaping, exterior insurance, and amenities such as pools, clubhouses, and golf courses.
 Each condo community in Southwest Florida is a bit different depending on what the community offers.
 Depending on the condo community type and its amenities, there may be one fee (usually called the Condo Fee or COA) or there may also be additional fees, often a Master Association Fee or Homeowner’s Association fee.

 Again depending on the community, the condo fees may be charged monthly, quarterly, or annually (typically, only the Master Association fee, if one, is annually).
 Here are two examples in two different communities to illustrate differences in condo fees, based on community type and association policy.